adilPatel/Radon-V-line-2D/README.md

 # Radon-V-line-2D

-Oh hai!
+Oh hi!
 This project contains code for a 2D V-line Radon transform inversion.
 The code is written in MATLAB with some C++ attachments.
 It's simply a step along the way to a full 3D radon transform inversion.

 ## Running the code
 1. Ensure you have a mex compiler set up for MATLAB to run the C++ code attachments used in the line integral function.
 See the [MATLAB website](https://uk.mathworks.com/help/matlab/matlab_external/introducing-mex-files.html) for information.